nemisj/yield-yield/README.md

 });
 ```

-In this way you don't have to rewrite your promised functions either in order to use them insie yield-yield runner.
+In this way you don't have to rewrite your promised functions in order to use them insie yield-yield runner.

 # API